a-chaudhari/CloudChat/README.md

 ### Other Features
 * Private Messages are treated like their own channel.
 It's super easy to get started.
 * All urls are automagically turned into clickable links in chat and in topic
+* A counter displays unread message count next to channel names.

 <a name="tech"></a>
 # Technical Highlights